Port Joli Wild for Waterfowl

-Port Joli is located in the South Shore region of Nova Scotia, 170 kilometres from the provincial capital of Halifax.
-This natural area is known for its peace and tranquility and provides habitat for a variety of shorebirds and other birds, the most prominent being Canada geese, endangered piping plovers, terns and American black ducks, as well as a variety of plants.
-It also boasts a very rich cultural and natural history.
-It was home to Mi’kmaq aboriginal peoples as early as 1,200 years ago.What you will be doing
+Port Joli is located in the South Shore region of Nova Scotia, 170 kilometers from the provincial capital of Halifax.
+This 1,558 acre (630 ha.) natural area is known for its peace and tranquility, and provides habitat for a variety of birds, including Canada geese, endangered piping plovers, terns and American black ducks.
+It also boasts a very rich cultural and natural history, home to the Mi’kmaq aboriginal peoples as early as 1,200 years ago.What you will be doing

 Anyone with an interest in coastal birds is welcome, including beginner birders and families.
 We will meet at the Harrison Lewis Centre to provide an overview of common bird species, instructions, and the site boundaries.
 Each group will then travel by car to separate sites for the day-long count.
 Groups will be accompanied by at least one experienced birder to assist with identification and documenting observations.
 We will all reassemble at the end of the day to discuss our findings.Why you will love it

 You will have the opportunity to learn from expert birders and improve your own identification skills, as well as spend time with other nature lovers and enjoy a picnic lunch together (provided by NCC).Questions?

 Contact Doug van Hemessen: firstname.lastname@example.org

 Driving directions and related information will be provided in a participant package.

 Some extra pairs of binoculars will be available but if you have your own and/or a spotting scope please bring them.

 This event will run in the event of mild rain but will be cancelled in the event of extreme rain or other unsafe weather conditions.

 This event is being held in partnership with Bird Studies Canada.

 While we do our best to provide you with the tools you need to participate, please bring the following items if you have them: